How to Redact Scanned Document Images with GroupDocs in Java

 Practical Applications

-3. Medical Records: Ensure patient privacy by redacting identifiable information in medical images.
+• Medical Records: Protect patient privacy by obscuring faces or handwritten notes in radiology images.

 Performance Considerations